You are here

 If taking antidepressants ask your doc before mixing with other meds, vitamins or herbal remedies to ensure safety.

-SAM-E is a pill that helps improve depression symptoms.
+SAM-E is a pill that can help improve depression symptoms.
 Consult your doc to find out if it might be right for you.

 Avoid alcohol and other drugs.
 They may worsen depression or interact badly with antidepressants.